jean-michelet/workflow/README.md

 # Workflow

-> **Note:** This package is still experimental and may change significantly until the next minor version.

 Workflows represent the various **states** and **transitions** that an entity can go through in a system.
 For example, let's say you're developing a task management application.
 You'll need to establish some rules:

 - When a user creates a task, does it start as `new`?